TheMntnKing/ai-mafia-league/docs/05_context_management.md

 ## Event Format

 Events are structured facts, not narrative.
-Only the **public** view of events is injected into LLM context; private fields are filtered out.
+Only **public** information is reflected in player context via the transcript; private fields never appear in LLM prompts.

 | Event | Fields |
 |-------|--------|